-Applicable to Sta andard The Council's discretion shall be limited to the following matters: a.
-Any new vehicle crossing in an urban area a. b. c. no more than two adjacent sites shall share a single vehicle crossing; the total width of a vehicle crossing shared between two adjacent sites shall not exceed 7m; and the minimum distance between a shared vehicle crossing and any other vehicle crossing shall be 13m.
-Rule 7.4.4.28 - Vehicle Crossing Co-Location Layout pre e 7.5.11.4 for a diagram illustrating the escribed distances specified in clauses (b) and of this rule.
+Applicable to Standard The Council's discretion shall be limited to the following matters: a.
+Any new vehicle crossing within the MRZ and HRS zone an urban area a. no more than two adjacent sites accesses shall share a single vehicle crossing; b. the total width of a vehicle crossing shared between two adjacent-sites accesses shall not exceed 7m; and c. the minimum distance between a shared vehicle crossing and any other vehicle crossing shall be 13m-8.1m.
+See 7.5.11.4 for a diagram illustrating the prescribed distances specified in clauses (b) and (c) of this rule.
+Rule 7.4.4.28 - Vehicle Crossing Co-Location Layout